PASS 3: Temporal Dynamics

 "proeth:hasMentalState": "deliberate",

-"proeth:intendedOutcome": "Career advancement in municipal role",
+"proeth:intendedOutcome": "Career advancement or public-sector transition; acceptance of municipal engineering role",

 "proeth:requiresCapability": [

-"Municipal engineering expertise"
+"Municipal engineering administrative competence"

 ],

-"proeth:temporalMarker": "At least one year prior to project",
+"proeth:temporalMarker": "At least one year before subdivision project commenced",

 "proeth:withinCompetence": true,